 A special focus is on women as entrepreneurs, as experience has shown that this tends to translate into a higher social benefit.
 The number of people reached and the composition of projects are continuously monitored by our fund management team so as to ensure compliance with this goal.

 This document is an advertisement.
-All data is sourced from Erste Asset Management GmbH, unless indicated otherwise.
+Unless indicated otherwise, source: Erste Asset Management GmbH.
 Our languages of communication are German and English.